 Candidates who successfully complete the curriculum will earn their Credentialed Financial Advisor certificate.
 Benefits consist of secured placement with a high-quality financial firm with a full compensation package if they choose.
 In some cases, a hiring firm will reimburse the cost of the course fees to the candidate.
 FATI can also support certificants with career placement services if desired.
 Candidates going through the FATI curriculum have a survival rate 4x the current industry average.
 Certificants accelerate earning potential by more than 2½ - 3 years due to education, preparation, and resources provided by FATI.

-The curriculum is offered as an accelerated 14 or 28-week intensive program consisting of weekly business development and acceleration activities, educational topics, as well as all licensure needed to practice.
+The curriculum is offered as an accelerated intensive program consisting of weekly business development and acceleration activities, educational topics, as well as all licensure needed to practice.
 These licenses include respective State Life & Health, SIE, Series 7, and Series 66 licenses and exams.
 Those earning certification are positioned to be sustainable and viable contributors and/or owners to the profession.

 Three types of candidates enroll in the FATI program.
 Those who need sponsorship to become fully registered and appointed with a broker/dealer immediately, those who do not need sponsorship as they are sponsored by another broker/dealer who will ultimately be their employer.
 Finally, those who do not need licensure or sponsorship but desire business development tools and training for their professional growth.
 Program fees may be offset by grants provided as (FATI) is a 501(c)3 non-profit public charity and receives industry donations.
 Additionally, financing options are available.